-After months of staying home, many people are anxious to get back out in the world.
-An important–and now essential–step of the travel planning process is getting tested for COVID-19.
+While proof of vaccination is not currently required to travel, a negative COVID-19 test result is required to enter many countries, including the United States.
 According to On Call’s Chief Medical Officer, Dr. William Siegart, “A negative COVID-19 test result is certainly not an excuse to let one’s guard down, but it does help reduce the risk of spreading the virus to others.”
-Dr. Siegart says he’s seen an influx of inquiries about COVID-19 testing and travel, especially since the CDC recently rolled out their new COVID-19 testing guidelines for travelers, so he’s answering some of the most frequently asked questions and sharing some advice with would-be travelers:
+Dr. Siegart says he’s seen an influx of inquiries about COVID-19 testing and travel, especially since the CDC rolled out their COVID-19 testing guidelines for travelers earlier this year, so he’s answering some of the most frequently asked questions and sharing some advice with would-be travelers:

 What if a traveler received the COVID-19 vaccine or tested positive for antibodies?
 Does this person need a negative COVID-19 test or documentation of recovery from COVID-19 to enter the US?